 Over the past decades, CBD has been shown to be an extremely potent medical agent, good for treating countless of conditions and their symptoms.
 But regular strains didn’t contain therapeutic amounts of CBD, so high-CBD strains had to be specifically bred.

 Every strain has at least some % of CBD…

-So, if you’re only looking to get super-potent buds that will send you to another dimension…
+If you’re only looking to get super-potent buds that will send you to another dimension…

-There are 1000s of ‘seedbanks’ on the internet…Most of them very shady, nontransparent and untrustworthy in general.
+There are 1000s of ‘seedbanks’ on the internet…Most of them are very shady, non-transparent, and untrustworthy in general.